-It is a great honour for us to organize the 12th IEA Heat Pump Conference 2017 in Rotterdam and we thank all our sponsors, reviewers and those who supported us.
+It has been a great honour for us to organize the 12th IEA Heat Pump Conference 2017 in Rotterdam and we thank all our sponsors, reviewers and those who supported us.